Organizational identity – the corporate identity for the future

 Digital organizational identities

-As a result of the planned eIDAS revisions, EU member states may be required to provide each legal entity with an Organizational Identity Wallet (ODI Wallet).
-This wallet will hold verifiable certificates which are issued by trust service providers for the respective legal entity, such as an organization identity card, a trade register extract, bank card, vLEI and others.
+As a result of the planned eIDAS revisions, EU member states probably will be required to provide each legal person with an Organizational Identity Wallet called EUDI wallet legal person (or ODI wallet).
+This wallet will hold verifiable

 The ODI wallet represents a legal entity and is able to establish a secure connection with the ODI wallets of business partners (suppliers, customers, etc.).
 These connections are required to exchange verifiable credentials between the participants, enabling the business partners to verify the data and transfer it to their internal IT systems.